U.S. Cooler provides refrigeration systems that are designed to provide many years of reliable service.

 6. Penthouse Refrigeration System - Penthouse Refrigeration Systems are like Standard Top Mount Systems except they do not have an evaporator coil sticking down inside the walk-in.
 The air inside the walk-in is drawn up through the evaporator coil located with the condensing unit on top of the walk-in to be cooled.
 A licensed refrigeration technician will be needed to install the refrigeration system.
 These systems sometimes seem higher in upfront cost but when all things are considered including the fact that they are factory assembled and don’t take up space in the walk-in it is less expensive in the long run.

 Now that you know all about these units don’t let it be confusing.
 To simplify the selection of refrigeration system, first decide whether allowing the condensing unit to dump heat into the building is unacceptable.
 If it is then a remote unit is the correct choice.
-Whether it is pre-assembled pre-charged should be decided by evaluating the difference in cost of having it done in the field or at the walk-in plant.
+Whether it is pre-assembled pre-charged should be decided by evaluating the difference in cost of having it done in the field or at the manufacturing plant.

 If discharging the heat inside the building is not a concern then choosing a self contained side mount or top mount refrigeration system verses a penthouse refrigeration unit should be decided by how important the space in the walk-in is to you.
 If space is important then a penthouse unit is the choice.
 If space is not a big consideration then side-mount or top mount unit may be the choice.